THE CHIMNEY TELLS THE STORY

 Chimney inspections should be done by trained technicians to ensure everything is inspected correctly.
 Doing an inspection by yourself can cause issues to be prolonged and possibly disregarded completely.
 Our technicians know exactly what to look when inspecting a chimney.

-For example, this is what an inspection report looks like.
-The report is given to the customer to review everything in detail.
+Check out below what an inspection report looks like.
+This report is given to the customer to review everything in detail.
 In addition, it highlights the exact issues and how we would go about fixing them.
-It also explains how everything is supposed to look and if the chimney passes code standards.
+It also explains how everything is supposed to look and if the chimney passes code safety standards.

 Chimney camera inspections reveal information about the chimney that most customers aren’t aware of.
 Chimney camera inspections record every angle possible of your chimney.
 As a result, the report is typically several pages long.
 To sum up the report, let’s go over the information written on each page.